phpguru/core/guide/kohana/files/classes.md

 ### Procedural Programming

-Procedural code is what you learn the first day you sit down to learn to write code.
-In the typical Hello World example, you have a file such as index.php, you put some echo statements in it, and run it.
+Procedural code is what you learn the first day you sit down to learn programming.
+In the typical *Hello World* example, you have a file such as index.php, you sprinkle some echo statements in it, and run it.
+Top down execution.
 Anyone who has built or inherited a website created with only procedural code probably knows all too well that it can be a nightmare to maintain, because you can fix something in one place, but that doesn't fix it anywhere else.
 Copy and paste are the best friends of the procedural coder.

 ### Functions